-The following graph compares the cumulative total return to shareholders on the Company's Common Stock with the cumulative total return of the Nasdaq U.S. Stock Market and the Nasdaq Computer Manufacturers Stocks for the period beginning November 5, 1993, the first day of trading as a public company and ending December 31, 1997, the end of the Company's latest fiscal year.
+The following graph compares the cumulative total return to shareholders on the Company's common stock with the cumulative total return of the Nasdaq U.S. Stock Market, Nasdaq Computer Manufacturers Index and the Company's peer group for the period beginning December 31, 1993 and ending December 31, 1998, the end of the Company's latest fiscal year.